 Please remember to never leave your dog in the car – any dogs left in cars will be reported to animal control immediately.

 Is the event kid-friendly?

 Without a doubt!
 We will have several fun and educational opportunities for children of all ages in our kid’s zone.

 Do you have ADA accommodations?

 Yes.
 There is ADA reserved parking spaces in the library parking garage (must pay lot fee), and we will have a passenger loading zone on 500 South.
 All areas of the festival are accessible, and the auditorium has accessible seating and companion seating.
-There will also be ASL interpreters available at the event.
 For an ADA accommodation, contact Amy at 385-275-8341.